How Many Times Can You Donate Your Eggs? The 6-Cycle Limit Explained

 The wait isn’t just a formality.
 During a donation cycle, your ovaries are stimulated well beyond their natural monthly output.
 Afterward, your body needs time to reset its hormonal rhythm, confirm your menstrual cycle has returned to baseline, and clear you medically for another round of stimulation.

 Individual recovery timelines vary.
 Some donors return to baseline quickly.
 Others take longer depending on how their body responded to the medications, their overall health, and whether any complications occurred.
-Your coordinator will track this and won’t clear you for another cycle until the timing is right for you specifically.
+At Lucina, your coordinator tracks this and won’t clear you for another cycle until the timing is right for you specifically.

 Tip